 Tuesday, July 26, 2016

 True enough, scattered showers as warned by Doreen from the kitchen table at her early supper.
 Better take an umbrella.
-A look out west through the living-room window had shown blue and high cloud.
-By that hour the skies would have emptied themselves surely.
-At ground level stepping off the void deck on the vegetable garden side the drops surprised.
+A look out west through the living-room window had shown blue & high cloud.
+By that hour the skies would have emptied themselves, surely.
+At ground level stepping off the Void, on the vegetable garden side, the drops surprised.
 From the tenth floor Dore could not have seen the pitter-patter along the outer walk-way.
-Nevertheless, the landlady proved perfectly correct: umbrellas in hand and out from the shelter all unfurled.
+Nevertheless, the landlady had proved perfectly correct: umbrellas in hand and out from the shelter, all unfurled.
 Light steady sprinkling.
 Regardless, this population in the tropics was justifiably wary of getting the scalp wet.
-One often saw all ages and genders with outspread hand atop the head as people passed between the buildings or stepped from buses.
-The matter had been proved too: even a light dousing of the scone here was often enough to raise sniffles and in short order disabling head colds.
-Yet out on the bench at the edge of the exercise yard, close by the vegetable gardens, there lay the loner using his seat as a bed, one leg crooked and the other over the rest; opposite the weary old head was pillowed.
-Late morning the man had stopped in his mustard caftan by the Wadi table, mutely pleading alms.
+One often saw all ages and genders with outspread hand atop the head, as people scurried between the buildings or stepped from buses.
+The matter had been proved too: even a light dousing of the scone here was enough to raise sniffles and in short order disabling head colds.
+Yet, out on the bench at the edge of the exercise yard, close by the vegetable gardens, there lay the Loner, using his seat as a bed.
+One leg crooked and the other over the rest.
+Opposite the weary old head was pillowed.
+Shut-eyed it looked, and perhaps not feigning sleep.
+Drizzle upon him.
+Late morning the man had stopped in his mustard caftan by the Wadi table, mutely pleading.
 Eventually, while the coin was fished out, four or five words had been exchanged.
-Man was well, baik.
+Man continued well; baik.
 By early evening he had tired himself.

 No comments: